Alien vs. Predator: Background

-Furthermore, the 2018 film titled The Predator featured several references to Alien vs. Predator such as the shurikens, mask designs, and Alexa's spear which the Predator named Scar made out of an Alien tail.
+Furthermore, the 2018 film titled The Predator featured several references to Alien vs. Predator like the shurikens, mask designs, and Alexa's spear which the Predator named Scar made out of an Alien tail.
 An alternate ending for The Predator displaying a Weyland-Yutani Corp pod containing Ripley and Newt from Aliens (both played by Breanna Watkins) wearing a Weyland-Yutani breathing apparatus shaped like a Xenomorph Facehugger was also intended to further connect to the Alien saga.